 Read our Blog post: Top Tips – How to use our Referencing Guide

-Stuck with referencing?
-The Library Team are happy to help with all of your referencing queries!
+The Library Team are happy to help current Education Staff & Students with all their referencing queries.

-Or you can book a 1:1 appointment with a member of the Library Team
+Email us your questions or book a 1:1 referencing appointment with a member of the Team via the icon on the Library Moodle Site.

-Sometimes the distinctions between source types can be ambiguous, in which case consistency is the most important thing.
-If a source could be defined as more than one source type then a judgement is needed to choose which format to use and you then need to be consistent throughout your work to make sure all other similar sources are referenced the same way.
+Distinctions between source types can often be ambiguous, in which case consistency is the most important thing.
+If a source could be defined as more than one source type then judgement is needed to choose which format to use.
+You should then remain consistent throughout your work to ensure all other similar sources are referenced in the same way.

-See our Zotero Guide for guidance on downloading and using Zotero.
+See our Zotero Guide for information and support on downloading and using Zotero

 Cite Them Right - access to examples of how to cite a wide range of sources, covering a range of referencing styles